nicuveo/MML/README.md

 -----------

 The *MML* implements several other tools, such as a basic Perlin Noise generator and a regular / semi-regular tiling generator.
+See full documentation.